danielpatrickhug/simple_screenreader/README.md

 # Simple ScreenReader
 ```
-Simple screenreader that uses OpenAI TT2S API to convert the text in your copy buffer into audio files
+A simple screenreader that uses OpenAI TT2S API to convert the text in your copy buffer into audio files
 ```

 ## How to run